djsaunde/NYCHotelData/README.md

 pip install -r requirements.txt
 ```

-to install (some of) the project's dependencies.
+to install the project's dependencies.

 Plotting heatmaps over a map of NYC requires a bit more setup.
 Namely, you will need to download and install ```mpl_toolkits.basemap```, one of the ```matplotlib``` toolkits, which doesn't seem to come standard as part of the ```matplotlib``` package anymore.